pivotal-cf/docs-pks/console-create-clusters.hbs.md

 * A plan from the list of plans that were defined when the TKGI MC was deployed.
 * An optional network profile.
 Network profiles allow cluster administrators and cluster managers to customize the networking for different types of Kubernetes cluster.
 For information about how to create network profiles in the TKGI MC, see [Working with Network Profiles](console-network-profile.html).
 * An optional Kubernetes profile.
 Kubernetes profiles enable cluster administrators and cluster managers to customize Kubernetes component settings for any clusters that they provision.
-You create Kubernetes profiles outside of the TKGI MC, by using the TKGI CLI to define the Kubernetes profile in your Tanzu Kubernetes Grid Integrated Edition instance.
+You create Kubernetes profiles outside of the TKGI MC, by using the TKGI CLI to define the Kubernetes profile in your {{  vars.product }} instance.

 To manager TKGI clusters in the TKGI MC: